Murder of Marta del Castillo: Disappearance

 On January 24, 2009, Marta del Castillo was engaged in an online chat with a friend, Silvia Fernández, through Microsoft Messenger.
 Del Castillo left the conversation with the line Gordaaa t djo q sta l migue abajo y bvoy a abal con el luego t llamo y t cnto ttQ ("Fatty, I leave you because [e]l Migue is downstairs and I'm going to talk to him.
 I'll call you later and tell you about it.
 Love you.").
-"El Migue" was the nickname of 19-year old Miguel Carcaño Delgado, a boy she had been casually seeing for approximately one month.
-Around 17:00, Del Castillo told her family that she would spend the evening with friends and left her home in on Argantonio Street in Seville.
+"El Migue" was the nickname of 19-year-old Miguel Carcaño Delgado, a boy she had been casually seeing for approximately one month.
+Around 17:00, Del Castillo told her family that she would spend the evening with friends and left her home on Argantonio Street in Seville.

 When Del Castillo failed to return home, her family called her cellphone, but she didn't respond.
 They then contacted her friends, including eventual suspects in her disappearance, including Carcaño and Samuel Benítez.
 Carcaño admitted that he had seen Del Castillo that evening but claimed that he had left her near the entrance of her apartment block around 21:30.
 Del Castillo's mother was suspicious and told Carcaño that she'd "throw the police over" him if something had happened to her daughter.

 Carcaño attracted further suspicions from the family when he suddenly moved to nearby Camas instead of joining the search effort.
-There he resided with a new girlfriend, 14-year old Rocío P. G., and her family.
+There he resided with a new girlfriend, 14-year-old Rocío P. G., and her family.
 Del Castillo's friends subsequently searched the Seville apartment Carcaño had previously occupied with his older half-brother, Francisco Javier Delgado Moreno, where they noticed a strong smell of bleach and ammonia.